SteveLasker/Presentations/demo-scripts/notaryv2/nv2-sign-verify-aks.md

-Notary v2 - Remote Signing and Verification with Gatekeeper, Ratify and AKS
+# Notary v2 - Remote Signing and Verification with Gatekeeper, Ratify and AKS

-## Preset

-### Install the notation cli and akv plugin
+## Install the notation cli and akv plugin

 > NOTE: These are temporary steps for early development.
-Officially released binaries will be available as the project stabilizes.
+Officially released binaries will be available as the latest changes are merged.

 1. Build a version of notation that supports extensibility